yallup/fusions/README.md

 Diffusion meets (nested) sampling

-A miniminal implementation of generative diffusion
+A miniminal implementation of generative diffusion models in JAX (Flax).
+Tuned for usage in building emulators for scientific models, particularly where MCMC sampling is tractable and used.